IN THIS SECTION

 - Guidance from initial story concept through navigating the industry

 The Professional Program in Screenwriting takes place over three academic quarters.
-Students attend a lecture series and a screenwriting workshop each week.
+Students view a lecture series, and attend a live Q&A series and a screenwriting workshop each week.

 The Lecture Series

-Taught by UCLA MFA Screenwriting Instructor Tim Albaugh, the lecture takes place on Monday evenings and covers every aspect of the process from initial concept though rewrite.
+The Recorded Lecture Series - is taught by UCLA instructors and covers every aspect of the process from initial concept though rewrite.

 The three-hour screenwriting workshop is limited to no more than ten students per class, and focuses on roundtable readings and an analysis of each student's work.